parallelstudio02/Trade-Bot-Paper-Desk-Codex/README.md

-# Opening Hour Trade Bot
+# Opening Hour Trade Bot - Codex

 A browser-based paper-trading assistant for the first hour of the US stock market open, tuned for Singapore time.